RoxanaNilvan/price-comparator-backend-Roxana-Nilvan/README.md

 Alerts are stored in alerts.csv and automatically reloaded on startup.

+The application is designed with extensibility in mind:

+– Services are modular and replaceable (e.g., CSV → DB)

+– Data structures support scaling across multiple dates and stores

+– Logic allows future additions (e.g., promotions, bundle discounts)

 Discounts are evaluated by current date (can be overridden in code for testability).